inspiringsource/Multi-Monitor-Mouse-Finder/README.md

 ## What is this?

-Just a little fun side project I made to help find the mouse cursor quickly, especially if you’re using multiple monitors.
+Just a little fun side project I made to help find the mouse cursor quickly, especially when using multiple monitors.

 It started as a simple experiment because I couldn’t find any good lightweight tools that worked well across multiple screens without hogging resources.
 Since it’s my own code, I know exactly what it does under the hood.
-After some rounds of improvements with AI tools like Claude 4.0 and others, the code got quite a bit leaner and optimized.
+After some rounds of improvements with AI, the code got quite a bit leaner and optimized.

 ### Demo